ivanrj7j/1st-Year-PSPT-Project/README.md

 # Problem Solving and Programming Techniques

+## Warning

+The algorithm and flowcharts are automatically generated from the source code

 ## Assignment - 1

 This repository contains solutions for **Assignment - 1** of the **Problem Solving and Programming Techniques** course.
 The assignment covers basic algorithm, flowchart, and C programming tasks.